 Jasper County 4-H clubs

 Jasper County has several active 4-H clubs.
-To join a 4-H club, contact the University of Missour Extension Office in Jasper County at 417-358-2158 or email [email protected]
+To join a 4-H club, contact University of Missouri Extension in Jasper County.

 Avilla 4-H meets at the Avilla School.